Academic Technology Advisory Committee

 Committee Membership

-- University Librarian (chair); Matthew Sheehy
+- University Librarian, ATAC Chair: Matthew Sheehy

-- Vice Provost for Research; Steven Karel
+- Vice Provost for Research: Steven Karel

-- International Business School, Faculty Representative; Arnold Kamis
+- International Business School, Faculty Representative: Arnold Kamis

-- Heller School, Faculty Representative; Joel Gershenfeld
+- Heller School, Faculty Representative: Joel Gershenfeld

-- Rabb School, Faculty Representative; Lynne Rosansky
+- Rabb School, Faculty Representative: Carmen Aguilar

-- ITS Leadership Representative; Steve Knowles
+- ITS Leadership Representative, ex officio: Steve Knowles

 Academic Technology Request Process

 Requests for new academic software technology products to be evaluated or purchased should be submitted using the Academic Technology Request Form.
-Representatives from the library will reach out to all who submit a request to be sure the committee understand the needs and to initiate the process for the ATAC to make decisions on requests.
+Representatives from the library will reach out to all who submit a request to be sure the committee understands the needs and to initiate the process for the ATAC to make decisions on requests.

 Academic Technology Approved Requests